 o: Canisius Hall Rm 210

 In 1996 he was the founder, director and on-stage host/moderator for the university's popular 'Town Hall' public affairs series: OPEN VISIONS FORUM.
-Over the years, these spontaneous, live interviews brought our students and fellow faculty experts into dialogue with many global and national notables, authors, artists, broadcast media anchors, social activists, humanitarians, prominent opinion-makers.
+These lively and spontaneous, unscripted interviews with global and national notables, authors, artists, and prominent opinion-makers have been memorable dialogues.
+A few of those interviews include: Ambassador Susan E. Rice, Wm.
+F. Buckley, Jr., Chuck Todd, Gore Vidal, Tim Russert, Andrea Mitchell, Stephen Sondheim, Salman Rushdie, Lesley Stahl, and David McCullough.
 He was honored with the Alumni Association's Distinguished Faculty Award by Fairfield University in 2008.